mth/yeti/doc/reference.rst

 The internal *map* type has three type parameters:

 key
-  Marker type none is on non-indexable *list* type.
-  The *number* type is used for array indexes.
+  Marker type none on the non-indexable *list* type, and the *number* type for array indexes.
   Any value type can be used for *hash* table keys. value
-  This should be real type for all collections. kind
+  Type of the values stored in the collections
+  (should be an actual value type). kind
   List marker type is used for lists and arrays and hash marker type is used for hash tables.

-Following inbuilt marker types can be used as map parameters:

-none
-  This is used as placeholder key type for immutable lists. list
-  This is used as kind type for arrays and immutable lists. hash
-  This is used as kind type for hash tables.

 The *map* type is visible via following inbuilt aliases: